 If your organisation is included on this list, then your application must be signed off by the appropriate officer (typically the Research Office) within your organisation using the Eligible Research Body Cover Sheet available on SESAME.
-This form must also be stamped by the Eligible Research Body.

 Application are also welcomed from Non-Eligible Bodies (i.e. any organisation not included on the above list).

 (a) Non-Eligible Bodies – State Body (e.g. city or county council) are required to complete, sign, stamp and upload the Non-Eligible Body State Cover Sheet available on SESAME.
 A senior executive within the organisation is required to sign the cover sheet indicating the organisation’s support for the application.